Duntroon

 Duntroon has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Duntroon's population, as of Aug 2025, is approximately 2,239.
-This figure represents an increase of 265 people since the 2021 Census, which reported a population of 1,974.
-The change was inferred from the estimated resident population of 2,241 in June 2024 and an additional 7 validated new addresses since the Census date.
-This results in a population density ratio of 929 persons per square kilometer, which is roughly in line with averages seen across locations assessed by AreaSearch.
-Duntroon's growth rate of 13.4% since the 2021 Census exceeds both the state average (5.7%) and the SA4 region, indicating it as a growth leader in the area.
-Interstate migration was the primary driver of population growth, contributing approximately 46.2% of overall gains during recent periods.
+Duntroon's population, as per AreaSearch's analysis, is approximately 2,239 as of Aug 2025.
+This figure represents a growth of 265 people, marking a 13.4% increase since the 2021 Census which reported a population of 1,974.
+The change was inferred from the estimated resident population of 2,241 in June 2024 and an additional 7 validated new addresses post-Census date.
+This results in a population density ratio of 929 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Duntroon's growth rate exceeded the state average of 5.7% since the 2021 Census, positioning it as a growth leader in its SA4 region.
+Interstate migration contributed approximately 46.2% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-However, all factors including overseas migration and natural growth were positive contributors.
-AreaSearch's projections for Duntroon are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022 for SA2 areas, and ACT Government's SA2 area projections for years post-2032 using the same base year.
-According to these projections, Duntroon's population is expected to decrease by 41 persons by 2041.
+AreaSearch's projections for each SA2 area are based on ABS/Geoscience Australia data released in 2024, using 2022 as the base year.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections with a 2022 base are adopted.
+According to these projections, Duntroon's population is expected to decline by 41 persons by 2041.

 Frequently Asked Questions - Population